James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-trajectories-in-unity.md

 }
 ```

-We can now use that direction to replace transform.forward:
+We can now use that direction to replace `transform.forward`:

 ```csharp
 position[i] = (y * Vector3.up) + (x * direction) + transform.position;